getzlab/canine/README.md

 ### Configuration

 Canine uses a YAML file to specify the job configuration.
+See `pipeline_options.md` for a detailed description of pipeline configuration

 ```yaml
 name: (str, optional) The name for this job {--name}